afragen/mac-clean-install/README.md

 Must be moved in .zshrc before oh-my-zsh.sh is sourced.
 `echo "plugins+=(zsh-nvm)\n" >> ~/.zshrc` # Or just add to plugins.
 `upgrade_oh_my_zsh`

-For VS Code, install Sync Settings extension and download settings.